bkesterbyld/maroon-potato/src/pages/index.md

         subtitle: ''
         content: >
-          Data can be analyzed as it streams into the service or on timers that review aggregated data sets.
-You can also create low code business logic to directly power mobile, web, hardware and other interfaces.
+          Data can be analyzed as it streams into the service or on timers that review data as it aggregates in Above's storage.
+You can also create low code business logic to directly power any web, mobile, hardware or systems interface.
         actions: []
         image: images/speed5.png
         media_position: left